canonical/subiquity/README.md

 > Ubuntu Server Installer & Snappy first boot experience

-The repository contains the source for the new server installer (the "subiquity" part, aka "ubuquity for servers") and for the snappy first boot experience (the "console-conf" part).
+The repository contains the source for the new server installer (the "subiquity" part, aka "ubiquity for servers") and for the snappy first boot experience (the "console-conf" part).

 We track bugs in Launchpad at